uetsymphonique/uetsymphonique/README.md

 ## Hi 👋

-I am a student at the **University of Engineering and Technology – VNU** 👨‍🎓 and currently working at **Viettel Cyber Security** 💼, focusing on **detection testing for security controls**.
+I am a student at the **University of Engineering and Technology – VNU** 👨‍🎓 and currently working at **Viettel Cyber Security** 💼, where I focus on **Purple Team operations and detection testing across security controls**.

-My recent interests center on **Purple Team operations**, where I build **automated, AI-assisted workflows** to optimize security testing.
-In parallel, I explore the application of **AI in Cyber Security**, including both classical security problems and the **robustness and safety of AI models**.

-My main areas of interest include **Purple Team & Automated Adversary Emulation**, **AI / Machine Learning & ML/LLMOps**, **Cloud Computing**, and **System & Infrastructure Administration**.
+My work spans the full **Purple Team lifecycle**, including **adversary scenario design, automated execution, and detection verification** across security products such as **EDR, SIEM, ...**.
+I design attack scenarios and procedures based on real-world threat intelligence, execute controlled adversary emulation, and verify how behaviors are observed, logged, and detected by different security platforms.

-I particularly enjoy working on **Purple Team workflows**, continuously experimenting with new technologies to improve **automation and efficiency**.
-Currently, I am developing pipelines that combine **LLMs and RAG** to extract adversary behaviors from **CTI reports**, map them to **MITRE ATT&CK techniques**, generate test cases and procedures, and evaluate or bypass detection rules.
-I also contribute directly to **testing detection capabilities of security controls**, while strengthening my knowledge across both **offensive and defensive** security domains.
+To support scale and consistency, I develop **AI-assisted automation** using **LLMs and RAG** to extract adversary behaviors from **CTI reports**, map them to **MITRE ATT&CK techniques**, generate executable test cases, and accelerate gap analysis or bypass exploration within detection logic.
+In parallel, I conduct research on applying **AI/ML in Cyber Security**, particularly in **intrusion detection systems (IDS)** and the **robustness and security of AI-powered models**.

-Previously, I studied foundational concepts in **Networking, Cloud, and System Administration**, though these are not my primary long-term focus.
+I maintain foundation in both **offensive and defensive security**, along with prior experience in **networking, cloud, and system administration**, which enables me to build and evaluate end-to-end security testing workflows.

 **Technologies I work with**:
 - **Languages**: Go, Python
 - **Cyber Security**: MITRE ATT&CK, Automated Adversary Emulation (Caldera, Atomic Red Team, …)
 - **AI / ML**: Machine Learning, Deep Learning, Adversarial Machine Learning